 - (A) Dollar amounts and types of coverage limits for all insurance policies shall be set by the Agency.
-Deviations from the types of insurance and amounts set less than what is stated below, shall be documented by the agency and maintained in the Section project file.
-Before an Agency enters into a contract for the construction or alteration of facilities or repairs to existing building, grounds or facilities, it shall ensure that the Contractor has complied by showing proof with the following insurance requirements have been met: - (B) The Contractor shall purchase and maintain such insurance as will protect him from claims set forth which may arise out of or result from the Contractor's operations under the Contract, whether such operations be by himself or by anyone directly or indirectly employed by any of them, or by anyone for whose acts may be liable. - (C) Builder's Risk Insurance: The Contractor shall procure and maintain during the term of contract Builder's Risk Insurance or Installation Floater Insurance, and any extended coverage which shall cover damage for capital improvement projects.
+Deviations from the types of insurance and amounts set less than below shall be documented by the agency and maintained in the Section project file.
+Before an Agency enters into a contract for the construction or alteration of facilities or repairs to existing building, grounds or facilities, it shall ensure that the e Contractor has complied by showing proof with the following insurance requirements have been met: - (B) The e Contractor shall purchase and maintain such insurance as will protect him from claims set forth which may arise out of or result from the e Contractor's operations under the Contract, whether such operations be by himself or by anyone directly or indirectly employed by any of them, or by anyone for whose acts may of them may be liable: - (C) Builder's Risk Insurance: The Contractor shall procure and maintain during the life term of this Ccontract Builder's Risk Insurance or Installation Floater Insurance, and any extended coverage which shall cover damage for capital improvement projects.
 Perils to be insured are fire, lightning, vandalism, malicious mischief, explosion, riot and civil commotion, smoke, sprinkler leakage, water damage, windstorm, hail and property theft on the insurable portion of the Project on a 100 percent completed value basis against damage to the equipment, structures, or material.
-Exception: Contract documents which do not require coverage based upon inapplicable coverage (such as demolition or abatement work). - (D) GENERAL REQUIREMENTS: While it is not a requirement, it is recommended agencies accept policies issued by an insurer which has a claims paying ability rating of not less than "B+" or better as to claims paying ability by A.M.
-Best or not less than "A" by Standard and Poors rating service, or has an equivalent rating as established by one other nationally recognized statistical rating organization satisfactory to Agency.
-All policies shall contain a waiver of subrogation against the Owner, Owner's lenders ("Lender") and any designate agent of the representative of Owner (Owner's Agent"). - (E) CANCELLATION/NOTIFICATION PROVISIONS: Each insurance policy shall contain a clause providing that it shall not be canceled by the insurance company without written notice to the Owner of intention to cancel that is in accordance with Ark.
-Code Ann. § 23-66-206.
+The Agency and the contractor, as their interests may appear, shall be named as the Insured.
+Exception: Contract documents